 by Cathy Jones

-The Inner West Baptist Church operates from the former St Columba’s Anglican Church at 11 Exeter Street (cnr Hornsey Rd) Homebush West.
+The former St Columba’s Anglican Church is located at 11 Exeter Street (cnr Hornsey Rd) Homebush West.
 This Church is heritage listed on Strathfield Council’s Local Environmental Plan (LEP).

 In the late 19th Century, the largest religious group in Strathfield was Church of England.
 St Anne’s Anglican Church was first established on the corner of Vernon and Brunswick Street Strathfield.
 The Rev. Herbert Rose was inducted as the Parish Rector.
 As the population grew, so did the demand for a larger church.
 In 1892, the site on the corner of Beresford and Homebush Road was acquired and the architectural firm of Sulman and Power were engaged to design the new church.
 John Sulman [1849-1934], who was once a resident of Strathfield, also designed the Strathfield Council Chambers in 1887.
 Sulman entered into partnership with Joseph Porter Power from 1889 to 1908, with other work including The Armidale School , Women’s College University of Sydney [1890-94] and the Thomas Walker Convalescent Hospital at Concord.
 The Church was built by John Robson.